-This is used to set the diameter of the A Axis (0.0000 to 50.0000 inches), which the control uses to determine the angular feedrate.
-The feedrate in a program is always inches or millimeters per minute (G94); therefore, the control must know the diameter of the part being machined in the A Axis in order to compute angular feedrate.
-Refer to Setting 79 on page 420 for information on the 5th axis diameter setting.
+This is used to set the diameter of the 4th axis, which the control uses to determine the angular feedrate.
+The feedrate in a program is always inches or millimeters per minute (G94); therefore, the control must know the diameter of the part being machined in the 4th axis in order to compute angular feedrate.
+Refer to Setting 79 on page 459 for information on the 5th axis diameter setting.